Is Your Computer Network Secure Enough for HIPAA? 5 Best Practices

-When it comes to protecting patient health information and complying with HIPAA, your Las Vegas health organization is under more pressure than ever before.
+When it comes to protecting patient health information and complying with HIPAA, your health organization is under more pressure than ever before.
 Nationwide, HIPAA noncompliance fines totaled $19.3 million in 2017.
 Penalties have increased more than 300% since 2015.
 In this blog post, learn if your computer network is secure enough for HIPAA compliance.

 Passing a HIPAA inspection by the Health and Human Services (HHS) Office of Civil Rights (OCR) hinges on your network security.
-Las Vegas computer networking and cyber security experts recommend taking these five key steps now.
+Computer networking and cybersecurity experts recommend taking these five key steps now.

-1. Set up your firewall or UTM with application-level inspection.
+1. Set up your firewall or UTM with the application-level inspection.

 One of the most important aspects of network security is your firewall or Unified Threat Management (UTM) appliance.
 Your firewall or UTM should be set up to authenticate access for every application that works with patient data.